-Recent studies have revealed that mindfulness is a useful for relieving mounds of anxiety, stress, and depression.
+Recent research has shown that mindfulness can be a helpful tool for relieving anxiety, stress, depression, and other symptoms.

-In one study, Lancet researchers sampled a group of 424 UK adults who were at high risk of experiencing further depression for study.
+One study Lancet researchers sampled 424 UK adults at high risk for further depression.

-Half of the adults were put in a mindfulness-based cognitive therapy where they were guided through meditation and mindfulness methods while the other half was placed on medication for two years.
-Later, the researchers compared the progress of the two groups.
+Half of the adults were placed in mindfulness-based cognitive therapy, where they were guided through mindfulness and meditation techniques.
+The other half were given medication for two years.
+The researchers later compared the results of both groups.

 1. Mindful Yoga

-Spend at least fifteen minutes of your time in a quiet and open environment for meditation and yoga.
+Spend at least 15 minutes in a calm and open place for meditation or yoga.

 2. Body Scan Meditation

-During the exercise, you close your eyes and focus your concentration to your toes.
-Try to bring close attention to every part of your body starting from your toes, feet, ankles, calves, knees, hands and even up to your head.
+You can close your eyes during the exercise and just focus on your toes.
+Pay attention to all parts of your body, including your feet, toes and ankles, legs, knees, knees, hands, and up to your head.